 Vienna is a massive city with a range of choice when it comes to accommodation.
 Whether you’re looking for an ultra-budget option or a plush luxury hotel, you’ll be sure to find it in the Austrian capital.
 If you’re wondering where to stay in Vienna, have a look at these great options:

-Motel One Wien – Hauptbahnhof — For those travelling on a mid-range budget, then this hotel is a fantastic option.
+Motel One Wien – Hauptbahnhof — For those travelling on a mid-range budget in Vienna, then this hotel is a fantastic option.
 Situated within easy reach of Vienna’s main train station they have a number of clean, comfortable and nicely decorated rooms on offer.
 There is also a breakfast option available each morning.
 Click here to see their availability

 Hotel Brauhof Wien — If you’re looking for a luxury option in the Austrian capital, then this 4-star hotel is a great choice for you.
 They have a myriad of luxe rooms available, a fantastic location for exploring the city and a number of other great amenities to ensure you have an excellent stay.
 Click here to see their availability